A dental crown may be fitted with or without a root canal. However, most dental cap procedures do not require a root canal crown.

-Zirconia crowns are made in a dental lab and from a ceramic material called zirconium dioxide.
+Zirconia crowns are made in a dental lab from a ceramic material called zirconium dioxide.
 This material comes in a powdered form that hardens to create a thin, lightweight, monolithic oral prosthetic.
-Zirconia crowns can be used for your entire front teeth and this permanent tooth cap can be used for upwards of 20 years with good dental care.
+Zirconia crowns can be used for your entire front teeth and this permanent tooth cap can be used for over 20 years with good dental care.

 BEST DENTAL CROWN FOR FRONT TEETH

 Zirconia crowns are perfect for your front teeth.
 They are light and thin with very good chewing and bite strength.
 Your dentist can match the color of your natural teeth.
 You can have a full mouth of zirconia crowns without anyone knowing it.
-This crown has very good durability and resistance to a number of chemical reactions.
+This crown has very good durability and resistance to several chemical reactions.